 Q: Why does government need to get involved in more education funding?
 Can’t private organizations or schools do this on their own?

 A: The community is already invested and involved in this issue, but the need is too great for us to do this alone.
 United Way of Central Iowa has invested in summer learning programs for many years.
-In 2015, Summer in the City served roughly 70 central Iowa third-graders with the help of over 20 community partner organizations.
-While Summer in the City is certainly successful, there are still so many children who need programming.
+While these programs are certainly successful, there are still so many children who need programming.
 Community organizations do not have the resources to serve thousands of children on their own.